Viitorul: Vintilă's interventions

+Neutrality period

 Tensions between PNL reformists and moderates peaked during the first months of World War I, which also changed the cabinet's priorities.
 Whereas the country preserved its neutrality at I. I. C. Brătianu's behest, Viitorul supported the Triple Entente—to the point where, in October 1914, the Conservatives' Ion C. Grădișteanu accused it of forcing the country into war.
 A militant-Ententist position was taken by Hurmuz Aznavorian, who served as its foreign correspondent, though Viitorul also publicized Stere's ideas on the need to focus on a future unification with Bessarabia—and therefore on a rapprochement with the Central Powers.
 Among the early scoops produced by the newspaper was a report from the Ottoman Empire, alleging that the local population had come to resent the "military dictatorship" imposed on it by Otto Liman von Sanders.
 It also prominently featured fake news about a sweeping Entente victory in the First Battle of Ypres, and gave ample exposure to pro-Entente positions of some PNL ministers, including Costinescu.
 However, the writing staff was allegedly infiltrated by supporters and spies of the Central Powers.
 In March 1915, agents of the Siguranța counterintelligence detained Gheorghe Mărculescu Sobaru of Giurgiu, who was collecting news about the Balkans theater—sending them to be published both in Viitorul and its Germanophile competitor, Seara.
 Siguranța noted that these articles, though presented as scoops, were more likely renditions of Bulgarian propaganda.